zainab-ali/tlaplus-fs2-observe/README.md

 helpful, should I try and encode this reasoning using a dependently typed Finite State Machine.
 However, I'll start with TLA+ and see where I end up.

+# Phrasing the problem

+Phrasing a problem in TLA+ seems to be a step-by-step process:
+ 1. Identify the **properties** of the system.

+	These are the invariants.
+For example ”all elements that were pulled from upstream must have been requested”.

+ 2. Identify the **steps** of the computation.

+    These are the atomic units that the evaluator can take when interleaving the code.
+Think “If this was a co-routine, where would it yield?”.

+ 3. Model the **state** that is changed at each step.

+    Creating a decent model is somewhat of an art.
+The primitive types of TLA+ aren’t too similar to a usual programming language.

+I expect that the yield points will be the most tricky to identify.
+It would be easy to spec out an incorrect model of the way fs2 works by mis-identifying its yield points.